LibertyDSNP/spec/pages/Identity/Registry.md

 Clients resolving handles MUST implement a method to detect potential homographs and check both user settings and potentially check the registry for additional potential matching DSNP Ids.

+### EIP 712 Methods, Replay Attacks and Nonces

+The Registry supports EIP 712 methods to permit a second party to pay gas costs for address and handle changes.
+Once an EIP 712 transaction is made, anyone may replay that action without further authorization.
+This breaks our security guarantees when the registration owner has made an additional change to either address or handle.
+To mitigate this, the Registry contract MUST store a nonce for every registration.
+When it receives an EIP 712 transaction, it MUST check that the nonce parameter matches the stored nonce, and it MUST increment the stored nonce if the transaction succeeds.

 ## DSNP Ids

 Ethereum contract addresses are currently 160 bit values which is much larger than needed for unique identification.